-The Group had cash and cash equivalents of \$908 million (net cash of \$671 million).
-COVID-19 has not significantly impacted the Group's liquidity to date.
-The Group has, however, observed a continued decline in patient enrollments for both SUBLOCADE and PERSERIS injections since the end of the first quarter, though such decline appears to be stabilizing.
+The Group observed a rapid decline in new patient enrollments in Q2 as a result of COVID-19, with modest improvement in Q3, though the Group does not expect a significant impact on the long-term growth potential of either SUBLOCADE or PERSERIS.
 The pandemic has resulted in overall fewer patient visits to healthcare provider offices for non-COVID-19 reasons or essential treatments, as patients become unable or unwilling to make visits due to overburdened healthcare systems or elect to have remote consultations (telehealth) with their providers.
 The pandemic has also resulted in safety concerns, quarantines or other travel restrictions for patients.

-Furthermore, even though the Group has developed remote (digital) meeting capability with healthcare providers, the Group's commercial organization has only been able to engage in-person with a limited number of healthcare professionals (HCPs) and Organized Health Systems (OHS) - an important element of the Group's growth strategy.
-Therefore, a potential enduring and/or significant decline in patient enrollments and the inability to effectively engage with HCPs and OHS would have a negative impact on the Group's financial results in future periods.
+Furthermore, even though the Group has developed remote (digital) meeting capability with healthcare providers, the Group's commercial organization is still only able to engage in-person with a limited number of healthcare professionals (HCPs) and Organized Health Systems (OHS) - an important element of the Group's growth strategy.
+Although COVID-19 has not significantly impacted the Group's liquidity to date (with cash and cash equivalents of \$929 million at the end of the period), a potential enduring and/or significant decline in patient enrollments and the inability to effectively engage with HCPs and OHS would have a negative impact on the Group's financial results in future periods.